Halliburton 2Q profit off 8 pct; tops expectations

 Halliburton’s growth has slowed sharply in the last four quarters, but it hopes that higher U.S. natural gas prices will help it boost revenue again.

 Overall revenue edged up 1 percent to $7.32 billion from $7.23 billion a year ago, also topping expectations despite an 8 percent revenue slide in North America.
-Total revenue, even with the decline in North America, was an all-time best for the second quarter, helped by international growth, especially in Asia.
+Total revenue, even with the decline in North America, was an all-time best for the second quarter.

 Halliburton faces growing competition in a contentious part of its business: hydraulic fracturing or “fracking,” which is the process of using chemicals and water under high pressure to crack open rock formations and release oil and natural gas.
 The technique has helped spur production in shale deposits but has come under fire from environmentalists, who charge that it threatens underground water supplies.